 3. Discover New People on a Dating App

-Dating apps are so much more than just the tool to find the one.
+Dating apps are so much more than just a tool to find the one.
 Apps these days are great for creating authentic social interactions, provided you have the right intention.
-Shift your expectation to discovering interesting, like-minded people to meet up with for activities you enjoy.
+Shift your expectation to discover interesting, like-minded people to meet up with for activities you enjoy.
 Get started with the following: